Installing the Documentation |

 |

 Installing the Fractal Science Kit DocumentationFollow these instructions to download and install the Fractal Science Kit documentation on your computer.
 Before you install the documentation you must first install the Fractal Science Kit on your computer.
 If you have not yet installed the Fractal Science Kit on your computer, please follow the instructions given in Installing the Product and then return to this page to install the documentation.
-The following instructions are written from the perspective of Microsoft Windows XP but Windows Vista users should have no trouble following along.
-To install the product documentation, do the following:
+If you are installing a documentation update, you will need to remove the older version of the documentation before you download and install the new version.
+See the section Uninstalling the Documentation below.
+To install the product documentation, do the following: Windows XP

-Uninstalling the DocumentationTo uninstall the Fractal Science Kit documentation, simply remove the folder named fskweb1_x that you created above.
-You can remove older versions of the documentation after you download and install a new version.
+Uninstalling the DocumentationTo uninstall the Fractal Science Kit documentation, simply remove the folder named fskweb that you created above.
 Internet ExplorerFor those of you using Internet Explorer as your browser, an annoying warning is displayed by some versions of Internet Explorer when the 1st page is displayed.
 The message is displayed in a light yellow, rectangular strip, just above the documentation proper.
 The message states:

 This will clear up the problem for all pages you access during this session but the next time you open the documentation you will need to perform the same steps again.
 I have looked for an explanation on the web and found that many people have encountered this same problem when viewing pages offline using Internet Explorer but I could find no justification for the message on a page without any scripts.
 I was also unable to find a satisfactory way to fix it.
 For those of you who may be saying "You simply need to place the Mark of the Web (MOTW) at the top of each page...", I tried this, and while it worked for the html pages in the documentation, the picture file links (jpg files) could no longer be accessed, presumably because they do not have the MOTW.
 While I could get around this by embedding each jpg file in its own html page, I would have to avoid using picture gallery and thumbnail controls since they do not support this.
 This would require a large number of additional files and make maintaining the documentation much more difficult so I opted to leave things as they are for now. |